 While at the UW I conducted research under the guidance of Dr. Basia Belza of the School of Nursing/ Biobehavioral Nursing and Health Systems, examining adherence of older adults to the EnhanceFitness program.
 The research was funded in part by the TL1 Predoctoral Clinical Research Training Program.
 Preliminary data was presented at a poster session for the program in September 2008, partial analysis of the final data was presented at a poster session at the ExPAAC 2010 conference, and we published it in The Journal of Geriatric Physical Therapy.
-I have had the honor of giving several guest lectures on adherence to UW PT students in REHAB 513 (Elders – ’08-’11).
-I hope to continue to conduct research on this, as well as on hip fracture rehabilitation.
+I am now pursuing several research projects running in the veins of geriatrics and also education.
 Clinical education continues to be of interest as well.

-I have also published/posted a review of the literature regarding ambulation of vented patients on Physiopedia (results of an inservice in my acute care rotation).
+I have also published/posted a review of the literature regarding ambulation of vented patients on Physiopedia (results of an inservice in my acute care rotation as a student).

-I’m a husband to an outstanding wife of similar persuasions and interests – we are exploring what Minnesota has to offer in the great outdoors as well as kid friendly activities.
-We also enjoy finding local coffeeshops, brewpubs, and wineshops, and have been known to cut the rug a bit – rumba, salsa, cha cha, waltz, foxtrot and even night-club two-step (although a recent addition to our family has changed some of what we do).
+I’m a husband to an outstanding wife of similar persuasions and interests – we are exploring what Northern California has to offer in the great outdoors as well as kid friendly activities.
+We also enjoy finding local coffeeshops, brewpubs, and wineshops, and have been known to cut the rug a bit – rumba, salsa, cha cha, waltz, foxtrot and even night-club two-step (although two additions to our family has changed some of what we do).
 This is my third (and final) career, but if I were not a PT, I’d probably be a photographer, so you may see my pictures in the postings.

 The posts herein are my own thoughts and reflections, are directed toward medical professionals, and should not be construed to be advice, medical or otherwise.
 If you are a consumer, please consult your own medical provider to determine what you should do if you believe you have a medical condition similar to what I may describe or post about from the literature or my personal experience.
 If you are a practitioner, please read the studies for yourself if you are interested in the results.
-The material herein also does not reflect the positions or beliefs of my employer, the U of M or SCU PT programs, or where I may have volunteered, studied, interned, or worked.
+The material herein also does not reflect the positions or beliefs of my employer, any PT program I have been or am affiliated with (UW, UMN, SCU, UofP), or where I may have volunteered, studied, interned, or worked.
 No post will contain material in violation of HIPAA or the IRB.
 Any links provided are done so with the understanding that the reader may find them useful, and that the blogger is not held responsible for the content found through that link.